 |Comprehensive opportunities for postgraduate clinical & translational education.||Postgraduate Education in C/T Science Program|

-This one-week survey course offers an introduction to the skills, principles and foundations necessary to embark on a career in clinical research.
+This four-day survey course offers an introduction to the skills, principles and foundations necessary to embark on a career in clinical research.

-This two-week course gives attendees a rich foundation in the experience of bringing an idea from the laboratory to first-in-human trials (T1).
+This four-day course gives attendees a rich foundation in the experience of bringing an idea from the laboratory to first-in-human trials (T1).

 A dynamic video catalog of past courses, seminars, and lectures sponsored by Harvard Catalyst.